 Rachel: "The chances of us creating deep, meaningful connections within our teams or within our families without understanding the root cause of our behavior and our children's behavior is practically zero."

 When uncovering the root causes of behaviors, learn to ask, 'what is the core pain?'

-- Don't jump to threats immediately.
+Rachel Campos Duffy advises everyone to not jump to threats immediately.
 First, work on understanding people's problems.

-- Learn to discern who is a good fit for your business.
+Learn to discern who is a good fit for your business.

-Rachel Duffy is a parenting mentor, certified conscious parenting coach, and former family lawyer.
+Rachel Campos Duffy is a parenting mentor, certified conscious parenting coach, and former family lawyer.
 She is the founder of Sagacity Lab LLC, and she works with individuals, couples, and parents to stop getting triggered and highly reactive so they can have deeper connections with their families.

 Want to learn more about conscious parenting?
 Check out Sagacity Lab.